 To hide the details of the hardware resources from the users.

 To provide users a convenient interface to use the computer system.

-To act as an intermediary between the hardware and its users and making it easier for the users to access and use other resources.
+To act as an intermediary between the hardware and its users, making it easier for the users to access and use other resources.

-Keep track of who is using which resource, granting resource requests, according for resource using and mediating conflicting requests from different programs and users.
+To keep track of who is using which resource, granting resource requests, and mediating conflicting requests from different programs and users.

-The efficient and fair sharing of resources among users and programs
+To provide efficient and fair sharing of resources among users and programs.